Taming-the-BEAST/Introduction-to-BEAST2/README.md

 </figure>
 <br>

-The window will remain open when BEAST2 will finished.
+The window will remain open when BEAST2 finished running the analysis.
 When you try to close it, you may see BEAST2 asking the question: "Do you wish to save?".
 Note that your log and trees files are always saved, no matter what answer you choose for this question.
-Thus, the question is only restricted to saving or not of the BEAST2 screenlog output.
+Thus, the question is only restricted to saving the BEAST2 screen output (which contains some information about the hardware configuration, initial values, operator acceptance rates and running time that are not stored in the other output files).